 1. Natural elements

 To me, natural textures are key when creating a bohemian look.
 So that’s where I started.
 Pine cones first came to mind.
 Plus, they’re pretty easy to find in the form of ornaments (like these glittered ones).
 I love the soft & organic texture of cotton, so I bought some faux cotton stems to place around the tree as well.
 For garland, I hung wooden beads on various areas of the tree.
-Chip & Joanna Gaines Target line also makes a super cute wooden bead garland!
+(And another pretty option on sale here!)

 2. Boho Ornaments

 For the ornaments, I tried to really stick to items with that boho vibe.
 Mini dream catchers are great for that.
 I also found these adorable tassel ornaments at World Market!
 How cute are they??
 I can’t seem to find them on their website, but they should have them in store.
 If not, these are super similar.
-They’ve got some other great ones too, like these cacti, these wooden snowflakes, and this adorable llama!
+I also love these macrame snowflakes, these wooden snowflakes (also these), and this adorable llama!
 Geodes are another great bohemian texture, but they’re tough to find in ornament form.
 So I went to Michaels and found this string of druzy in the jewelry beads section.

 3. Unique String Lights

 While I definitely use regular old Christmas lights around the tree, I also brought in some unique ones for a different look.
 Urban Outfitters has some super fun string lights that will really add a bohemian touch to your tree.
-I love these glitter globe lights and these awesome diamond shaped string lights.
+I love these pom pom string lights (colorful here!) and these awesome twinkle lights.

 4. Printed Pillows & Rugs